 It should be easy to book an appointment using your website.
 The ability to schedule an appointment should be in multiple areas, and the user shouldn’t have to click too many times to find it.
 Wondering what pages to offer appointment scheduling on?
 Take a look in Google Analytics, or a similar tool, to learn which pages get the most traffic.

 Still have questions?
-Ask your appointment scheduling partner.
+Ask your online appointment scheduling partner.
 They’ll be able to give you advice about what’s worked best for other customers in your space.
 At a minimum, you should promote the ability to book an appointment on your “store locator” page, in your navigation, and footer.

 3: Don’t forget about in-store promotion